-Recently I got the chance to install and setup Windows 2012 R2 Hyper-V on 3 node cluster with Dell R620 servers.
-Installation went smoothly and most of the configuration done by based on Windows 2012 R2 Hyper-V best practice check list from Microsoft blog.
-During the initial testing and performance analyzing time I have noticed very slow network performance inside virtual machine guest OS.
-Below method helped me to solve the issue and bring back the network speed to normal in Windows 2012 R2 Hyper-V server.
+I installed and configured Windows 2012 R2 Hyper-V on a 3 node cluster with Dell R620 physical servers.
+Installation went smoothly and most of the configuration was done based on Windows 2012 R2 Hyper-V best practice checklist from the Microsoft blog.
+During the initial testing time, I noticed a very slow network performance inside the virtual machine guest OS.
+The below method helped me to solve the issue and bring back the network speed to normal in Windows 2012 R2 Hyper-V server.

-The Dell R620 came with 4 numbers of Gigabit network adapters.
-I have used Windows 2012 R2 software based teaming to team two physical NICs.
-Then created a external virtual switch in Hyper-V manager with teamed network adapter.
-The network performance in the host server through teamed network was excellent, but in guest VMs it was very slow.
+The Dell R620 server came with 4 numbers of Gigabit network adapters.
+I used Windows 2012 R2 software-based teaming to team two physical NICs.
+Then created an external virtual switch in Hyper-V manager with the teamed network adapter.
+The network performance in the host server through the teamed network worked well, but it was painfully slow inside the guest VMs.

-Though there are several solutions and suggestions available on the internet to fix this, but the VMQ technique worked for me.
-After disabling VMQ on physical NICs on host server, the network performance inside virtual machines started performing well.
-VMQ is one of the great feature to efficiently use network traffic if the host server’s NIC supports VMQ feature.
+Though there are several solutions and suggestions available on the Internet to fix it, the VMQ technique worked for me.
+After disabling VMQ on physical NICs, the network performance inside virtual machines started performing well.
+VMQ is one of the great features to efficiently use network traffic if the host server NIC supports the VMQ feature.

-If the server hardware (NIC) doesn’t support VMQ feature, better disable it before deploying virtual machines, otherwise you will be facing slow network in guest VMs in Windows 2012 R2 Hyper-V.
+If the server hardware (NIC) doesn’t support the VMQ feature, it is better to disable it before deploying virtual machines in production.

-1) Open properties of physical network card on the server, select Configure.
+1) Open properties of the physical network card on the server, and select Configure.

-2) On Advanced tab, select Virtual Machine Queues (VMQ) and disable it as shown below.
+2) On the Advanced tab, select Virtual Machine Queues (VMQ) and disable it as shown below.

-It is recommended to restart the host server after making this changes and I’m sure the network performance of virtual machines on Windows 2012 R2 Hyper-V would be back to normal speed.
+It is recommended to restart the host server after making these changes.
+I’m sure the network performance of virtual machines on Windows 2012 R2/2016 Hyper-V will be back to normal speed.